Altinn/altinn-studio-docs/content/app/app-dev-course/modul5/_index.en.md

 {{% expandlarge id="confirmation" header="Overrule standard texts for confirmation page" %}}

-### Requirements from the muncipality
+### Requirements from the municipality

-The user should be presented with the following text befor submitting the form.
+The user should be presented with the following text before submitting the form.

 ```rich
 You are now ready to submit a notification of moving to Sogndal.